zohaibjawed940/shopify-ai-assistant/README.md

 This configuration is required for:
 - Defining the OAuth callback URL that will be validated during authentication requests
 - Specifying the required API client scope that merchants must accept during app installation
+- If you use a development store you can use any localhost callback urls without registering them.

-c. **Verify your settings:**
+3. **Verify your settings:**
 - Ensure your OAuth callback URL matches the one in your TOML file
 - The callback URL will be validated when handling customer account requests
 - Your app will need to reauthorize with the new scopes if previously installed

-When a customer asks about their orders or account details, the agent will:
+When a customer asks about their orders or account details, the agent will need to:
-- Query available tools using the MCP customer account domain
+- List available tools using the MCP customer account domain
 - Detect unauthorized access and initiate the OAuth flow
 - Construct an authorization URL using your AppID
 - Guide the customer through authentication